JanCBrammer/biopeaks/README.md

 ### displaytools
 The **displaytools** allow you to interact with the biosignal.
-Have a look [here](https://matplotlib.org/3.1.1/users/navigation_toolbar.html) for a detailled description of how to use them.
+Have a look [here](https://matplotlib.org/3.1.1/users/navigation_toolbar.html) for a detailed description of how to use them.

 ## Getting started
-The following workflow is meant as an introduction to the interface.
-Many other workflows are possible and might make more sense given your requirements.
+The following work-flow is meant as an introduction to the interface.
+Many other work flows are possible and might make more sense given your requirements.
 Note that `biopeaks` works with the OpenSignals text file format as well as EDF files.
 However, you can analyze any data as long as you format the data according to either the [OpenSignals convention](http://bitalino.com/datasheets/OpenSignals_File_Formats.pdf) or the [EDF convention](https://www.edfplus.info/specs/index.html).
-The functions used in the workflow are described in detail in the [functionality section](#Functionality).
+The functions used in the examplary work-flow are described in detail in the [functionality section](#Functionality).

 ### examplary workflow on a single file
 Time to look at some biosignals!
-Before you start any workflow, set the desired options in the **optionspanel**.
+Before you start any work-flow, set the desired options in the **optionspanel**.
 Make sure that the **_processing mode_** is set to _single file_ and [load the biosignal](#load-biosignal) to visually check its quality using the [**displaytools**](#displaytools).
 Next, if you